ge3224/switchback/examples/demos/c/README.md

-# C Recipe - Switchback Integration
+# C Demo - Switchback Integration

 A minimal example showing how to integrate Switchback with a classic C HTTP server.
 Demonstrates **optimistic updates** for instant UI feedback!